sdsc/user-docs/gordon/gordon_running.md

 For an OpenMP application, set and export the number of threads.
 Relevant lines from a batch script are shown below.

     #PBS -l nodes=1:ppn=16:native
-    cd /oasis/scratch/$USER/temp_project
+    cd $PBS_O_WORKDIR
     export OMP_NUMTHREADS=16
     ./my_openmp_app [command line args]

 Running hybrid (MPI + OpenMP) jobs - regular compute nodes
 ----------------------------------------------------------
 For hybrid parallel applications (MPI+OpenMP), use ibrun to launch the job and specify both the number of MPI processes per node (-npernode) and the number of threads per process (-tpp).
-To pass environment variables through ibrun, list the key/value pairs before the ibrun command.
+To pass environment variables through ibrun, list the key/value pairs before the ibrun command or export them with the export command.
 Ideally the product of the MPI process count and the threads per process should equal the number of physical cores on the nodes being used.

 Hybrid jobs will typically use one MPI process per node with the threads per node equal to the number of physical cores per node, but as the examples below show this is not required.

     # 2 MPI processes x 16 threads/node = 2 nodes x 16 cores/node = 32
     #PBS -l nodes=2:ppn=16:native
     cd $PBS_O_WORKDIR
-    export OMP_NUM_THREADS=16
-    ibrun -npernode 1 -tpp 16 ./my_hybrid_app [command line args]
+    OMP_NUM_THREADS=16 ibrun -npernode 1 -tpp 16 ./my_hybrid_app [command line args]

-    # 8 MPI processes x 4 threads/node = 2 nodes x 16 cores/node = 32
+    # 8 MPI processes x 4 threads/process = 2 nodes x 16 cores/node = 32
     #PBS -l nodes=2:ppn=16:native
     export OMP_NUM_THREADS=4
-    cd /oasis/scratch/$USER/temp_project
+    cd $PBS_O_WORKDIR
     ibrun -npernode 4 -tpp 4 ./my_hybrid_app [command line args]

 Network topology and communication sensitive jobs